 Special Rules for Retired Employees.
 A retired employee, the spouse, and/or eligible dependent children of a retired employee or a surviving spouse of a retired deceased employee who loses eligibility for coverage in this health plan under the group policy as a result of a bankruptcy proceeding (Title 11 of the United States Code) is also eligible to continue group coverage as provided by COBRA or under Massachusetts state law.
 A retired employee and/or the surviving spouse of a deceased retired employee may enroll for lifetime continued group coverage as of the date of the bankruptcy proceeding, provided that the loss of group eligibility is lost within one year before the date on which the bankruptcy proceeding begins.
 Or, if group eligibility is lost within one year after the date on which the bankruptcy proceeding begins, they may enroll for lifetime continued group coverage as of these retired employees may enroll for continued group eligibility is lost.
-Spouses and/or eligible dependents of these retired employees may enroll for continued group coverage as of the set employee dies, his or her surviving spouse and/or eligible dependents may enroll for up to an additional 36 months of continued group coverage beyond the date of the retired employee's death.
+Spouses and/or eligible dependents of these retired employees may enroll for continued group coverage as of the serviving spouse as of the surviving spouse and/or eligible dependents of these retired employees may enroll for continued group coverage as of the surviving spouse and/or eligible dependents of these retired employee dies, his or her surviving spouse and/or eligible dependents may enroll for up to an additional 36 months of continued group coverage beyond the date of the retired employee's death.